dwarvesf/brainery/common-component.md

 ------

 ```
-Alternate Syntax for Heading 1 and Heading 2 under Headings sections
+Alternate Syntax for Heading 1 and Heading 2 under Headings section
 ```

 Heading 1